Idiru/link-sharing-app-api/README.md

 If everything is OK, your data are stored with a hashed version of your password.

 ## Authentification

 ### Overview

 The application allow you to have and account.
 The authentification is token-based (JWT) and is composed of 3 routes.

 ### Core functionalities

 1. POST /auth/signup to create an account
 2. POST /auth/login to login
 3. GET /auth/verify to verify you're logged
+4. PUT /auth/:id/update to update your information

 ## Content

 ### Overview

 The content only allows the user to create a new link block for the moment.
 The endpoints start by `/content`.

 ### Core functionalities

 - <u>**Add content:**</u>
   To create a new link, you have to provide these data: